 What to expect when you choose Narval CC

-You’ve chosen to adopt Narval CC to help you fight your snoring and reduce the severity of the apnoeas that leaves you tired and listless – congratulations!
+If you’ve chosen to use Narval CC to help you fight your snoring and reduce the severity of the apnoeas that leave you tired and listless – congratulations!
 You’re on the journey to better health.
 Here’s a short checklist of the key milestones along your journey:

 Make sure you’ve been screened for sleep apnoea, and that you know what your AHI is.
 Getting an optimal solution depends on having the right diagnosis.
 Plus, it’s the only way to monitor progress.

 Find a dentist with experience in dental sleep therapy.
 You can ask your sleep physician for a referral, consult the European Dental Sleep Foundation registry, or contact us for help.